openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 The Air Conditioner's IP address is mandatory, all other parameters are optional.
 If the broadcast is not set (default) it will be derived from openHAB's network setting (PaperUI:Configuration:System:Network Settings).
-Change this only for good reasons.
+Only change this if you have a good reason to.

 ## Channels